By Janel Nour-Omid

 Vitalacy's use of AI for fall prevention and unattended bed exits hopes to provide better outcomes than the use of virtual or in-person sitters or bed alarms.
 Organizations interested in beta phase participation can apply here.

-An optical sensor is contained within the Vitalacy Fall Alert, which is hardwired into the ceiling above the patient’s bed.
+An optical sensor is contained within the Vitalacy Fall Alert Solution, which is hardwired into the ceiling above the patient’s bed.
 The sensor tracks a bedded patient’s movements 24/7, with machine learning using this information to predict movements that may lead to a patient fall.

 “It’s very similar to the process used to develop self-driving cars,” said Tal Cohen, Vitalacy’s chief technology officer.
 “We collect thousands of videos and images of patient movements with the sensor and then place annotations around those images,” he explained.
 This visual data is pixelated to keep the identities of the patients private.